 Our joyless no-star hotel room’s air conditioner is asthmatic, and we’re under siege by vampirish mosquitos bent on sucking our veins dry; so after a night trying to unleash violence upon them, we complain to staff before going out for breakfast.
-Returning to the room, Christine opens the bathroom door and lets out a blood curling scream, seeing eight cockroaches big enough to trip over doing the backstroke, with antenna and legs flailing about in their death throes!
-Staff apparently ‘sprayed’ with what must be lethal chemicals, powerful enough to eradicate the entire cockroach clan!
-With an aversion to residue from the determination of their extermination, we bolt from the roach-ridden wretchedness and head to the nearby Socheata Hotel.
+Returning to the room, Christine opens the bathroom door and lets out a blood curling scream.
+Eight cockroaches big enough to trip over are doing the backstroke, with antenna and legs flailing in the air during their death throes!
+Staff ‘sprayed’ with what must be lethal chemicals; potent enough to eradicate the entire cockroach clan!
+With an aversion to any residue from the determination of their extermination, we bolt from the roach-ridden wretchedness and head to the nearby Socheata Hotel.

-The 12th century Bayon Temple beckons, and we cycle out to it in the dark while the streets are still lean.
-Delightfully, we have the stunning temple exclusively to ourselves.
-With daylight stealthily creeping over the forest, we are amply awed by the multitude of enormous stone faces serenely smiling down at us from atop the many towers during the surreal experience of climbing about this crumbling paradise all alone.
-Dating back to 1190 AD, the temple is known as the ‘Mona Lisa of Southeast Asia’ due to its 216 mysteriously serene stone faces, silently harboring a cache of events witnessed over the past centuries.
+The 12th century Bayon Temple beckons, and cycling out to it in the dark while the streets are still lean, we wait as daylight stealthily creeps across the forest.
+Our patience is rewarded.
+We are amply awed by a multitude of enormous stone faces serenely smiling down at us from atop the temple’s towers, plus the bonus of having the surreal experience of climbing about this crumbling paradise all alone.
+Dating back to 1190 AD, the temple is known as the ‘Mona Lisa of Southeast Asia’ due to the 216 mysteriously serene stone faces, silently harboring a cache of events witnessed over the past centuries.

 Buried in jungle vegetation for 400 years, French archaeologists finally uncovered this 9th century temple in 1947, and what makes it so unique are the 600 year old kapok trees and strangler figs, whose muscular roots have been silently stalking the temple ruins with the patience of centuries.
 The thirsty roots spreading up to a hundred meters from the tree trunk have patiently encroached, entwined, entrapped, embraced, ensnarled, and entombed the temple like the wrinkled arthritic tentacles of a giant petrified octopus devouring its prey.
 The awesomeness is absolutely spellbinding; even without Angelina Jolie.

-Leaving Ta Phrom we’re spotted by a scruffy sprinkle of kids selling souvenirs, and trying to avoid them is like trying to walk on our ears, it’s just not going to happen.
-Tugging at our heartstrings, they cling to us like hair on a bar of soap, with one forlorn looking little girl following behind us like a little duckling long after her friends have gone on, still pleading for us to buy something.
-In our daypack is a brand new teddy bear acquired in Singapore, and by a mutual nod, Christine and I agree that it should belong to her.
+Leaving Ta Phrom we’re spotted by a scruffy sprinkle of kids selling souvenirs, and trying to avoid them is like trying to walk on our ears; it’s just not going to happen.
+Tugging at our heartstrings as well as our shirts, they cling to us like hair on a bar of soap, with one forlorn looking little girl following us like a little duckling long after her friends have gone on, still pleading for us to buy something.
+In our pack is a brand new teddy bear acquired in Singapore, and by mutual nod, Christine and I agree it should belong to her.

-Next stop is the largest religious monument ever built, the awe inspiring Angkor Wat, which leaves us gaping like a couple of goldfish with lockjaw.
-Sprawling Angkor was discovered buried in the jungle in 1860 and contains more stone than in all the pyramids of Egypt combined.
-Remarkably the massive stones, weighing up to 1.5 tons each, were floated to the site on bamboo rafts from quarries at the base of Mt.Kulen, some 37 km away!
-Indeed, a truly bamboozling feat.
+Next stop is the largest religious monument ever built, the awe inspiring Angkor Wat, with something like 1,300 candles on its birthday cake!
+We’re gaping like a couple of goldfish with lockjaw, learning that sprawling Angkor, discovered buried in the jungle in 1860, contains more stone than in all the pyramids of Egypt combined.
+In a truly bamboozling feat, the massive stones weighing up to 1.5 tons each were floated to the site on bamboo rafts from quarries at the base of Mt.Kulen, some 37 km away!

-Climbing the dauntingly steep and skinny steps, we escape the assault of the hot Angkorian sun by slipping inside the temple, joining several monks draped in bright orange robes contrasting dramatically with the somber grey of the ancient stones.
-An old woman is sitting on the floor with a cute little girl, so I reach into my bag for one of the little finger puppets I’ve brought along as gifts and it’s a toss-up who gets the biggest kick out of it, the child or grandma!
+Climbing the dauntingly steep and skinny steps, we escape the assault of a baking Angkorian sun by slipping inside the temple, joining several monks draped in bright orange robes which contrast dramatically with the somber grey of the ancient stones.
+An old woman is sitting on the floor with a cute little girl, so I reach into my bag for one of the little finger puppets I’ve brought along as gifts, and it’s a toss-up who gets the biggest kick out of it, the child or grandma!
 This templishious day is forever etched into our mental hard drives; not dissimilar from the stories etched into the temple’s stone.

 Wandering the streets of Siem Reap is a gut-wrenching task, constantly being hit on by a shocking number of begging amputees sniffing a payout from the pity of tourists.
 Cambodia is known as one of the most heavily mined countries in the world, with some 40,000 people having lost limbs in landmine explosions.